aarsh2982/Expense_Tracker/README.md

 # Expense_Tracker
 In this particular Single Page Web App, user can track their expenses.
+This app is created using VueJS.